See also : Sport Sport II Origins of sports Olympic Games Babe Ruth Basketball Autograph

 The elevated position of the baskets gives a specific interest to this sport that does not invite to physical contact.
 One can argue whether similar sports existed before basketball and inspired Naismit.
 No matter: the basketball based on his thirteen rules has become one of the most popular sports due to the simplicity of its required equipment.

 Naismith had typed these thirteen rules, in two sheets that he modified by hand writing and signed.
-His family, who had kept this precious document, sells it at Sotheby's in New York on December 10 for the benefit of a Canadian foundation that spreads the ideals of sportsmanship of the inventor.
-The photo of these pages is shared by Artdaily.
+His family, who had kept this precious document, consigned it at Sotheby's on December 10, 2010 for the benefit of a Canadian foundation that spreads the ideals of sportsmanship of the inventor.

 He knows that he can demand a salary increase for 1918.
 He will earn $ 5,000 for the new season, compared with the $ 3,500 of his paycheck from the previous year.
 The debate is not difficult because the employer knows the actual value of the player.
 This contract is considered as a bargain for the club.

 The contract was signed in triplicate on January 16, 1918 by the player, the club owner and president of the American League in the official format.
 The copy for Babe Ruth is the oldest surviving contractual document concerning the champion.
-It is for sale by Goldin Auctions in Baltimore on July 12.
-Here is the link to the site of the auction house.
+It was sold for $ 1.02M by Goldin on July 12, 2014.
+This document is illustrated in the post sale release by Auction Report.

 Until 1918 the Boston Red Sox team dominated the prestigious World Series of Major League Baseball.
 The 1919 season is bad for the Red Sox and the club owner Harry Frazee decides to change his strategy, preferring to build a consistent team rather than relying on a star player.
 The larger than life behavior of Babe Ruth and his growing demands of salary do not please Frazee : the player George H. Ruth is now available for sale !